 Stabilize inlet channels to prevent incoming flow velocities from reaching erosive levels, which can scour the basin floor.
 Riprap is an excellent inlet stabilizer.
 Design the riprap so it terminates in a broad apron, thereby distributing runoff more evenly over the basin surface to promote better infiltration.

 At a minimum, size the basin to hold the required recharge volume.
-Determine the required recharge volume using either the static or dynamic methods set forth in Volume 3.
+Determine the required recharge volume using either the static or dynamic methods set forth in Section 6.2.3.
 Remember that the required storage volume of an infiltration basin is the sum of the quantity of runoff entering the basin from the contributing area and the precipitation directly entering the basin.
 Include one foot of freeboard above the total of the required recharge volume and the direct precipitation volume to account for design uncertainty.
 When applying the dynamic method to size the basin, use only the bottom of the basin (i.e., do not include side wall exfiltration) for the effective infiltration area.

-Design the infiltration basin to exfiltrate in no less than 72 hours.
+Design the infiltration basin to exfiltrate in less than 72 hours.
+See Section 6.2.3 for description of the drawdown analysis.
 Consider only the basin floor as the effective infiltration area when determining whether the basin meets this requirement.

 Design the basin floor to be as flat as possible to provide uniform ponding and exfiltration of the runoff.
 Design the basin floor to have as close to a 0% slope as possible.
 In no case shall the longitudinal slope exceed 1%.
 Enhanced deposition of sediment in low areas may clog the surface soils, resulting in reduced infiltration and wet areas.
 Design the side slopes of the basin to be no steeper than 3:1 (horizontal: vertical) to allow for proper vegetative stabilization, easier mowing, easier access, and better public safety.